dnschmitz/2021-ss-exponential-org-/coursework.md

 <img src="kaggle.png" alt="kaggle" width="200"/>

-Platform that hosts private and public algorithm contests More than 185'000 data scientists worldwide vie for prizes and recognition
+Platform that hosts private and public algorithm contests<br>
+More than 185'000 data scientists worldwide vie for prizes and recognition

 ---